Invariant distribution of duplicated diffusions and application to Richardson-Romberg extrapolation: The multidimensional case

 \subsection{Weak confluence: toward an optimal transport viewpoint}

-As a conclusion of this first part of the paper, let us note that the question of the negativity of the Integrated NILS exponent on the set of probabilities $m\! \in {\cal P}_{\nu,\nu}^\star$ is connected with an optimal transport problem (see~$e.g.$~\cite{villani} for a background on this topic).
+As a conclusion of this first part of the paper, let us note that {when $\nu$ is unique,} the question of the negativity of the Integrated NILS exponent on the set of probabilities $m\! \in {\cal P}_{\nu,\nu}^\star$ is connected with an optimal transport problem (see~$e.g.$~\cite{villani} for a background on this topic).

 Let us be more precise.
 Assume that $\Lambda_{_S}$ satisfies~\eqref{eq:Lambdalsc} and let $\bar{\Lambda}_{_S}:\ER^d\times\ER^d\rightarrow\ER$ denote its upper semi-continuous (u.s.c.) envelope.
 If $[b]_{S,+}\!<\!+\infty$ and $\sigma$ is Lipschitz continuous, $\bar \Lambda_{_S}$ is $[-\infty, C_{b,\sigma}]$-valued where $C_{b,\sigma}$ is a real constant (note that when $b$ and $\sigma$ are continuously differentiable, the extension on the diagonal has an explicit form obtained by replacing the infimum by a supremum in~\eqref{formellsc}).
 If we slightly strengthen our criterion~\eqref{eq:NILSmneg} --~negativity of the the INILS exponent on ${\cal P}_{\nu,\nu}^\star$~-- by also asking that $\int_{\R^d}\bar{\Lambda}_{_S}(x,x)\nu (dx) <0$~(\footnote{to be compared to the necessary condition~\eqref{prescriterediag}.}) and if we denote by ${\cal P}_{\nu,\nu}(\ER^d\!\times\!\ER^d)$ the (convex) set of distributions on $ \ER^d\!\times\!\ER^d$ with marginals $\nu$ on $\R^d$, one checks that the more stringent resulting criterion reads